Various Common RV Problems That Most Owners Suffer

 Photo Credit: http://wheelarea.com/best-rv-surge-protector-2016-top-5-best-rv-surge-protector-reviews/

 You think of the RV as if it’s your home, don’t you?
-But the reality is quite different because your RV is not structurally sound.
-Starting right from poor weather to sunlight to the low-hanging branches may potentially damage RV’s roof.
+But the reality is quite different because your RV is not structurally sound—poor weather, sunlight, and low-hanging branches may damage the RV’s roof.
 Make use of roof cover if possible to minimize the exposure to elements.
-If you cannot manage to keep the roof covered, then inspect your RV’s roof every month if there is any damage or not and repair if necessary.
+If you cannot keep the roof covered, inspect your RV’s roof monthly for any damage.
 You can also apply rubber coating to your roof to protect it.

-Windows, too, may spring leaks, if the window sealing breaks down.
-Check window seals at least twice the month.
+If the window sealing breaks down, windows may also leak.
+Check window seals at least twice a month.
 And forget to replace them if you see even a single sign of the damage.

 Ways to Fix

-If there are leaks in the rubber roof, then there’re a number of roof patch-kits that you can buy.
-Be careful in adding the right equipment for RV toolbox.
-To repair it temporarily while you’re on the road, you can use a special roof sealing tapes for RV.
-When you get back later, make certain that mounting flange around the roof vents, antennas, and breather caps are properly sealed using sealant specially made for your RVs.
+If there are leaks in the rubber roof, you can buy several roof patch kits.
+Be careful in adding the right equipment for the RV toolbox.
+To repair it temporarily while on the road, you can use special roof sealing tapes for RV.
+When you return later, ensure that the mounting flange around the roof vents, antennas, and breather caps are correctly sealed using sealant specially made for your RVs.

-If the roof vent’s damaged or cracked, either from tree branches or exposure, best action would be replacing it.
-Use duct tape and plastic trash bags for the emergency repairs.
+If the roof vent is damaged or cracked from tree branches or exposure, the best action would be to replace it.
+Use duct tape and plastic trash bags for emergency repairs.
 Don’t forget to repair it properly at the very first chance.

-For windows, check if is it just a gasket material that’s leaking around a window frame?
-If yes, then you need to remove that window, clean the old seal off, apply a new sealant.
+Check if it is just a gasket material leaking around a window frame for windows.
+If yes, you must remove that window, clean the old seal, and apply a new sealant.
 Now, install that window again.

 Despite your preparation and planning, RVs get broken down sometimes.
-On a simpler note, make certain you take great care to attend the simple things when you’re using the RV.
+On a more superficial note, ensure you take great care to attend to the simple things when using the RV.